manguilar22/fast-track/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'guru.aguilar.fast-track' is invalid and this project uses 'guru.aguilar.fasttrack' instead.
+* The original package name 'guru.aguil.fast-track' is invalid and this project uses 'guru.aguil.fasttrack' instead.

 # Getting Started